JonathanCokely/liftoff-assignments/P2-Project_Outline/README.md

 Search: Users will be able to search for equipment that is available to borrow Solicit/Process Lending Requests: Users will be able to request to borrow assets.
 Users will be able to deny or approve asset requests.
 Messaging: Users who have engaged in a lending request can message each other through the application.
+Exchange Locations: Users can arrange a location to meet for an equipment exchanges.

 ### Technologies
-C#
+C#,
-ASP.NET Core
+ASP.NET Core,
-Pomelo EntityFrameworkCore
+Pomelo EntityFrameworkCore,
-MySQL
-Identity
-gRPC
+MySQL,
+Identity,
+gRPC,
+Google Maps JavaScript API

 ### What I'll Have to Learn
-gRPC for client to client messaging through the server
+gRPC for client to client messaging through the server, Google Maps JavaScript API for displaying locations

 ### Project Tracker
 https://trello.com/b/zc7WNbwh